akidinatophat/akidinatophat/README.md

 -----------------------------------------
 ```
 > [!IMPORTANT]
 > I'm moving to ForgeJo.
 Repos on this account will stay here but may be archived in the future.
-My orgs a
+My orgs will be moved to ForgeJo depending on what it is.

 > [My ForgeJo](https://git.chrischro.me/dotbrew)